maheshchaudhary845/Student-Teacher-Booking-Appointment-System/README.md

 5. Add the same environment variables as above in **Vercel → Settings → Environment Variables**.
 6. Click **Deploy** 🚀

-Once deployed, update the live link at the top of this README.

 ---

 ## 🖼️ Screenshots